 - 4.7 Public Comments.
-The public is welcome to speak on any topics except for: 1) matters currently under review for which the public hearing has been closed; 2) matters for which a public hearing is expected to be scheduled at that meeting; and 3) items for which a public hearing is to be held that same evening.
+The public is welcome to speak on any topics except for: 1) matters currently under review for which the public hearing has been closed; 2) matters for which a public hearing is expected to be scheduled soon at that meeting; and 3) items for which a public hearing is to be held that same evening.
 All speakers shall provide their name and address and direct their comments to the board.
 Any questions that are asked may be answered at the discretion of the chair.
 The chair may limit the length of comments at his or her discretion.
-Rudeness or disrespect to anyone will not be tolerated. - 4.8 Roll Call Voting.
-At the request of any Planning Board member, the board shall vote by roll call of individual members on any matter calling for a vote. - 4.9 Required Adjournment.
-No new item of business shall be taken up after 10:00 p.m. unless approved by a majority vote. - 4.10 Remote Participation of Members.
+Rudeness or disrespect to anyone will not be tolerated.
+The public comments section is not a time for asking questions to the board or staff; however, questions may be answered at the discretion of the Chair.
+The Chair may set a limit on the time allowed for each comment at his or her discretion.
+The Chair may cut off any individual speaker who speaks at significant length, who is disrespectful of the Planning Board or any individual, or for any other good cause. - 4.8 Roll Call Voting.
+At the request of any Planning Board member, the board shall vote by roll call of individual members on any matter calling for a vote. - 4.8 Required Adjournment New Items of Business.
+No new item of business shall be taken up after 10:00 p.m. unless approved by a majority vote. - 4.9 Remote Participation of Members.
 A member who is not physically present may participate in the meeting provided: 1) the board votes to allow the remote participation; 2) it was not reasonably practical for the member to attend the meeting in person; 3) the absent member can hear the proceedings; and 4) everyone at the meeting can hear the absent member.
-Except in an emergency, at least a quorum of the board must be physically present at the meeting. - 4.11 Non-public Sessions.
+Except in an emergency, as determined by the Chair, at least a quorum of the board must be physically present at the meeting.

+- 4.10 Non-public Sessions.
 All deliberations shall be held in public except for non-public sessions held in accordance with RSA 91-A:3.
 Minutes shall be kept of non-public sessions in accordance with RSA 91-A:3 III.
-Consultation with legal counsel is not considered a meeting pursuant to RSA 91-A:2 I.(b). - 4.12 Annual Meeting.
-An annual meeting is held in the spring during a regular meeting or a workshop for election of officers, appointing members to other boards and commissions, review of the prior year, and discussion of plans for the upcoming year.

-4.13 Planning Workshops.
-Planning workshops are dedicated to discussing general planning issues, the Master Plan, amendments to the Zoning Ordinance and regulations, policies and procedures, and other business.
-Workshops are held on the second meeting date in May and October in place of regular meetings or as called by the Planning Board chair.
-Agendas shall not include review of applications, reports from staff or members, public comments, nor review of minutes, though any items may be included when deemed necessary by the chair or the board.
+Consultation with legal counsel is not considered a meeting pursuant to RSA 91-A:2 I.(b). - 4.11 Annual Meeting.
+An annual meeting is held in the spring during a regular meeting or a workshop for election of officers, appointing members to other boards and commissions, review of the prior year, and discussion of plans for the upcoming year. - 4.12 Planning Workshops.
+Planning workshops are dedicated to discussing general planning issues, the Master Plan, amendments to the Zoning Ordinance and regulations, policies and procedures, and other housekeeping business.
+Workshops are held on the second meeting date in May and October in place of regular meetings or as called by the Planning Board Chair.
+Agendas shall should not include review of applications, reports from staff or members, public comments, nor review of minutes, though any items may be included when deemed necessary by the Chair or the board.